Payment systems operations

 Direct provision of payment services

-The term 'TARGET Services' refers to the Eurosystem's infrastructures that ensure the transfer of cash and securities across Europe.
-These infrastructures include:
+The name 'TARGET Services' refers to the following Eurosystem infrastructures that ensure the transfer of central bank money[1] and securities across euro zone and non-euro EU countries alike:

-The TARGET2 system is used for the real-time gross settlement (RTGS)[3] of interbank payments and monetary policy operations.
-It has been in operation since 2007 and was created on behalf of the Eurosystem by Banca d'Italia, Deutsche Bundesbank and Banque de France (3CB).
-By settling central bank money, TARGET2 helps to reduce systemic risk[4] in the euro area and, by enabling market players to exchange funds in real time, contributes to levelling interest rates on the interbank market and to providing a uniform transmission of monetary policy impulses throughout the euro area.
+The T2 service is, in turn, made up of two components: Central Liquidity Management (CLM) and Real Time Gross Settlement (RTGS).
+The former is used for the settlement of central bank transactions and for the monitoring and management of liquidity, while the latter is used for the real-time gross settlement[3] of interbank payments.
+As of 20 March 2023, the T2 service has replaced, and integrated with new functionalities, the previous TARGET2 system that had been in operation since 2007.
+T2 was developed on behalf of the Eurosystem by Banca d'Italia and Deutsche Bundesbank as part of the T2-T2S Consolidation project.[4]
+By settling central bank money, T2 helps to reduce systemic risk in the euro area.
+Moreover, by enabling market players to exchange funds in real time, it contributes to levelling interest rates on the interbank market and to providing a uniform transmission of monetary policy impulses throughout the euro area.

 Together with the central banks of France, Germany and Spain (4CB), Banca d'Italia has also developed TARGET2-Securities (T2S), the pan-European, multi-currency platform for the settlement of securities transactions, in operation since 2015.
 This project has made it possible to remove the technical and operational barriers to cross-border settlement that were hindering the integration of the European financial market, and that were identified in the report of the Giovannini Group set up within the European Commission.

-TIPS (TARGET Instant Payment Settlement) is a pan-European, multi-currency platform operating 24/7/365, for the settlement, in real time and in central bank money, of instant payments.[5]
-There is no limit on the payment amount for transactions carried out through TIPS and the cost to participating providers is very small.
-In 2017, the ECB Governing Council entrusted Banca d'Italia with the tasks of developing and managing the TIPS platform, operational as from November 2018.
-This project has reinforced Banca d'Italia's role in managing and developing the infrastructures providing financial services not only to banks, as in the case of TARGET2 and TARGET2-Securities, but also to individuals and firms all over Europe, namely retail transactions involving modest amounts.
+TIPS (TARGET Instant Payment Settlement) is a pan-European, multi-currency platform operating 24/7/365, for the settlement, in real time and in central bank money of instant payments.[5]
+There are no limits on the payment amount of any transaction carried out through TIPS and the cost to participating providers is very small.
+In 2017, the ECB Governing Council entrusted Banca d'Italia with the tasks of developing and managing the TIPS platform, which became operational in November 2018.
+This project has reinforced Banca d'Italia's role in managing and developing the infrastructures providing financial services not only to banks, as in the case of T2 and T2S, but also to individuals and firms all over Europe typically carrying out retail transactions involving modest amounts.

-At the national level, Banca d'Italia manages the retail payment system BI-Comp, where multilateral payments are netted (multilateral netting) in multiple daily cycles and settled in TARGET2.
-BI-Comp handles the retail payments[6] processed by the clearing systems[7] managed by ICCREA, Nexi Payments, SIA and Centro Applicativo of Banca d'Italia (CABI).
+At the national level, Banca d'Italia manages the retail payment system BI-Comp, where multilateral payments are netted (multilateral netting) and settled in T2.
+BI-Comp handles the retail payments[6] processed by the clearing systems[7] managed by BCC Sistemi Informatici, Equens Wordline, Nexi Payments and Global Payments.

-CABI is the system managed by Banca d'Italia to clear both its own payments and those pertaining to general government (such as paying salaries and pensions) in SEPA format.
+CABI is the system managed by Banca d'Italia to clear both its own payments and payments made out on behalf of general government (such as salaries and pensions) in SEPA format.

 Alongside the provision of payment services, Banca d'Italia also issues declarations in lieu of cheque protest.
 These are formal statements of non-payment of a cheque which make it possible, in the same way as the protests registered by other public officials (notaries, municipal secretaries and so on), to take action or 'exercise recourse' pursuant to the Legge Assegni or 'Cheques Law' (Royal Decree 1736/1933).

-For each bank that is a monetary policy counterparty and or/participant in the TARGET2 system, Banca d'Italia holds and manages the pool account in which its eligible financial assets (securities or bank loans) are recorded.
-These assets serve as collateral for credit granted by the Eurosystem through financing monetary policy operations or intraday liquidity (which must be repaid at the end of the business day).
+For each bank that is a monetary policy counterparty and/or participant in the TARGET Services, Banca d'Italia holds and manages the pool account in which its eligible financial assets (securities or bank loans) are recorded.
+These assets serve as collateral for credit granted by the Eurosystem through financing monetary policy operations and/or intraday liquidity (i.e. which must be repaid at the end of the business day).

-Banca d'Italia provides a broad range of euro reserve management services to international organizations and non-euro-area central banks, in compliance with the standardized terms and conditions as defined by the ECB Governing Council for all the Eurosystem national central banks that offer these services (Eurosystem Reserve Management Services - ERMS).
-This activity facilitates and promotes access to euro-area markets and the spread of the euro as an international currency.
+Banca d'Italia provides a broad range of euro reserve management services to international organizations and central banks outside the euro area, in compliance with the standardized terms and conditions defined by the ECB Governing Council for all of the Eurosystem national central banks that offer these services (Eurosystem Reserve Management Services - ERMS).
+This activity facilitates and promotes access to European markets and the use of the euro as an international currency.

 The evolution of payment systems: Eurosystem projects

-• identify new services in support of financial markets, financial intermediaries, citizens and firms in Europe;
+• identify new services in support of financial markets, financial intermediaries, individuals and firms in Europe;

 • provide incentives for innovation in cash and securities settlement services and for the modernization of Eurosystem market infrastructures;